maximilian-ho/how-we-teach-ourselves/using_three-minute_timers_to_stay_focused.md

 # Using three-minute timers to stay focused

 We continuously set three-minute timers, during which we must work.
 The short time intervals help us to stay focused.
-After each three-minute interval, we can either continue studying or take a break, depending on how motivated we feel.
+After each three-minute interval, we can either continue working or take a break, depending on how motivated we feel.

 <img src="https://github.com/maximilian-ho/articles/assets/94465856/9bdfeeb1-2880-42c4-b1d9-e549b91c9026" width="400">
 <br><br>